Special Educational Needs & Disabilities

 If you think your child may have SEND you are welcome to contact me to discuss your concerns.
 In the first instance please email me outlining your concerns.

-2. How will school staff support my child?
+2. How will school staff support students?

 Quality First Teaching (QFT) strategies: At Presdales all lessons incorporate the ‘Top 12’ teaching strategies which support students in their learning (a copy of this is attached on the ‘Top 12’ tab).
 Some students, who require additional SEND support also have a Pupil Passport which teachers use to plan and teach lessons personalised to the needs of individuals.
 Teaching staff and Teaching Assistants receive regular updates about students.
 Throughout the term ‘Teach Meets’ are organised to share good practice among staff who are involved with students requiring additional SEND support.